Join Here | Log In

 • TNF-alpha and interferon-gamma: Another preprint describes the differences between people who fully recovered from Covid and people with long Covid. “participants with respiratory PASC had up to 34-fold higher frequencies of IFN-γ- and TNF-α-producing SARS-CoV-2-specific CD4+ and CD8+ T cells in peripheral blood and elevated levels of plasma CRP and IL-6.”[ref]

-Persistence of virus: Many viruses can stick around in the body, in some form, for a long time.
-Take chickenpox, for example.
-The varicella-zoster virus that causes chickenpox lies dormant in the nervous system and can reactivate as shingles in adulthood.
+Many viruses can stick around in the body, usually in a latent form, for a long time.
+For example, the varicella-zoster virus that causes chickenpox lies dormant in the nervous system and can reactivate as shingles in adulthood.
 The question is whether long Covid symptoms are caused by the SARS-CoV-2 virus still lingering, at low levels, somewhere in the body.

-• A preprint of a study on viral persistence shows that people with long Covid have higher cytokine levels such as TNF-alpha and IL-6.
+• A study on viral persistence shows that people with long Covid have higher cytokine levels such as TNF-alpha and IL-6.
 The researchers thought that this might indicate persistent infection.[ref]

 • Lung tissue biopsy showed the persistence of SARS-CoV-2 RNA in the lungs more than 100 days after a mild infection.[ref]